gousiosg/homepage/research.md

 {% cite_details SGKLASS09 --text analysing the quality of OSS projects %} and a
 corresponding
 {% cite_details SGSS08 --text hierarchical metrics-based software quality model %} for evaluating both the process and the product quality.
-I have also contributed to a
+I have contributed to a
 {% cite_details ASKG11 --text comprehensive survey %} of the literature in OSS research.

 ###Systems Software and Security